YetZzzzzz/YetZzzzzz.github.io/_pages/about.md

 - *Sep.
 2022 – Jun.
 2026:*  **Ph.D. in Computer Science and Technology**
   University of Electronic Science and Technology of China (UESTC), Advisor: Prof. Fuji Ren
 - *Sep.
 2019 – Jun.
 2022:* **M.S. in Computer Technology**
-  University of Electronic Science and Technology of China (UESTC),Advisor: Prof. Yanru Zhang
+  University of Electronic Science and Technology of China (UESTC), Advisor: Prof. Yanru Zhang
 - *Sep.
 2015 – Jun.
 2019:* **B.S. in Information and Computing Science**
   Anhui Science and Technology University